seperman/deepdiff/README.md

 - Fixed Tests fail after 2022-05-14 (https://github.com/seperman/deepdiff/issues/255)
 - Fixed [TypeError is thrown when comparing bool and str](https://github.com/seperman/deepdiff/issues/275)

-DeepDiff 5-7-0 includes bug fixes and improvements:

-- https://github.com/seperman/deepdiff/pull/284 Bug-Fix: TypeError in _get_numbers_distance() when ignore_order = True by @Dhanvantari
-- https://github.com/seperman/deepdiff/pull/280 Add support for UUIDs by @havardthom
-- Major bug in delta when it comes to iterable items added or removed is investigated by @uwefladrich and resolved by @seperman

 ## Installation

 ### Install from PyPi: